cs1302uga/cs1302-tutorials/visibility/visibility.md

 class, those two lines of code can see `other.x` and `other.y` as presented in the example. **The fact that `other` refers to another object does not matter.**

+**Regarding Inheritance of Private Members:** You may recall from the Inheritance-related readings that **child classes do inherit private instance variables and methods** from their parent.
+However, since those variables are declared private in another class, the inheriting class cannot see them directly.
+In scenarios like this, programmers often use inherited getter and setter methods declared with protected and public visibility to indirectly access inherited private members. **Another common pattern** is to initialize some inherited private variables in a child constructor indirectly by explicitly using `super` to invoke a parent constructor.

 ## Package Private Notes

 Some people refer to _package private_ visibility as the _default visibility_ for